immanuelsch/gegl-HDR-ColorMapper/README.md

 The idea is super for desaturating highlight or shadows in s-shaped contrast curves (like RGB filmic in Darktable does).
 But there was no way to realize luminance-constant coloured surfaces.

-Thus I modified gegl:image-gradient that is used by the core gegl mapper:
+Thus I modified gegl:image-gradient that is used by the core of gegl HDR colormapper:

 1) operate in linear light to stay in scene referred workflow as long as possible.
-2) divide gradient by luminance (this avoids chroma adoptions in case of gegl:exposure, which changes image gradient bit not relative image gradient)
+2) divide gradient by luminance (to make gradient independent from gegl:exposure.
+Global exposure changes image gradient but relative image gradient stays constant.)
-3) represent image gradient ("delta") as "density".
-Hypotenuse divided by Ankatete instead of delta (Gegenkathete) --> secant of gradient
+3) represent image gradient ("delta") as a angle of gradient ("slope"). --> so the secant of gradient-angle represents something like "density" of image (projection of high contrasts to luminance-constant image represent high density ">> 1.0" and low contrasts are already luminance-constant with density "1.0")

-So a completely flattened image still has colour -:)
+So the chroma of a completely flattened image (luminance-constant) doesn't drop to zero, but gets only reduced according to density of "1.0" :-)

 **This page is WIP!**